If the price of a good increases, then there will be two different effects – known as the income and substitution effect.

 Income and substitution effect for wages

 For a worker, there is a choice between work and leisure.

 - If wages increase, then work becomes relatively more profitable than leisure. (substitution effect)

 - However, with higher wages, he can maintain a decent standard of living through less work. (income effect)

-The substitution effect of higher wages means workers will give up leisure to do more hours of work because work has now a higher rewards.
+The substitution effect of higher wages means workers will give up leisure to do more hours of work because work has now a higher reward.

-The income effect of higher wages mean workers will reduce the amount of hours they work, because they can maintain a target level of income through less hours.
+The income effect of higher wages means workers will reduce the amount of hours they work because they can maintain a target level of income through fewer hours.

 It depends on the worker in question.
 If you are lazy and prefer leisure, higher wages will enable you to work less.
 The income effect will soon dominate.
 If you have a lot of debts and spending commitments, the income effect will take a long time to occur.

 Income and substitution effect for interest rates and saving